What to do during high winds

-We expect high winds during stormy weather or high-profile storms like tropical storms and hurricanes.
-But dangerously high winds can occur even on a clear day, because the causes of windstorms all come down to temperature.
+We expect high winds during stormy weather or more intense storms like tropical storms and hurricanes.
+But dangerously high winds can occur even on a clear day because the causes of windstorms all come down to temperature.

-While wind is a frequent, and usually benign, natural phenomenon, the effects of windstorms do have potential to cause harm to you and your home, either on their own or in conjunction with other weather conditions.
-Read on for tips on how to prepare for a major windstorm, and what to do if one does arrive in your town.
+While wind is a frequent and usually benign natural phenomenon, the effects of windstorms do have the potential to cause harm to you and your home, either on their own or in conjunction with other weather conditions.
+Read on for tips on how to prepare for a major windstorm and what to do if one does arrive in your town.

 The National Weather Service issues a range of wind alerts when high winds are predicted or occurring.
 Because some areas of the U.S. are naturally windier than others, these warnings may be triggered at different wind speed levels in one place than in another.
 Every National Weather Service forecasting office has its own regional criteria for wind alerts.